usgs/neic-glass3/doc/GlassConfiguration.md

 		* **PhaseName** - The name of the secondary nucleation phase
 		* **TravFile** - The path to the travel-time lookup file for the secondary nucleation phase.
-* **IncludeNetworks** - A list of network codes to filter the stations available to a grid.
+* **IncludeNetworks** - A list of network codes limit the stations available to a grid, a station must have one of the given network codes to be used in the grid
-* **IncludeSites** - A list of SCNL codes to filter the stations available to a grid, generally used only in very small local grids.
+* **IncludeSites** - A list of SCNL codes to limit the stations available to a grid, a station must have one of the given SCNL codes to be used in the grid
 * **UseOnlyTeleseismicStations** - A flag indicating that the grid should only use stations flagged as "UseForTeleseismic" in the station list, generally used only in global grids.